Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 And polyethylene is often confused with cellophane, not realizing that these are completely different substances.
 Cellophane is a wood pulp processing product.

-Varieties of polyethylene
+Types of polyethylene

 It is customary to distinguish different types of polyethylene based on its density.

-Bags made from PVD
+Bags made from LDPE

-Low pressure polyethylene (HDPE)
+Low-density polyethylene (HDPE)

 HDPE pipes

-Packages from PSD
+Packages from design documentation

 PSD is obtained by mixing LDPE and HDPE in certain proportions.

-Linear high-pressure polyethylene (LDPE)
+Linear high-density polyethylene (LDPE)

 Soft and elastic material obtained by the most complex polymerization method.